The Conglomerate Entertainment: Aftermath and Interscope (2006–2008)

 In late 2005, Busta Rhymes had moved Flipmode once again, this time to Dr. Dre's Aftermath Entertainment, a subsidiary of powerhouse label, Interscope Records.
-He celebrated the new distribution deal by cutting off his trademark dreadlocks and signing hip hop phenom, Papoose and Chauncey Black, formerly of Blackstreet.
+He celebrated the new distribution deal by cutting off his trademark dreadlocks and signing Chauncey Black, formerly of Blackstreet.
 The deal came as no surprise to any hip hop fan as Dr. Dre had been producing for Busta since he had been signed to Elektra and he had begun to be featured on many Shady/Aftermath projects during the years 2003 and 2004.
 In February 2006, he released the second single, "I Love My Chick" from his seventh studio album The Big Bang.
 The album was released on June 13, 2006.
 It was a platinum success and returned the label back to the radio and back to hip hop prominence after a four-year absence.
 This success would be short-lived as the label's next release, Have You Seen? by Rampage failed to certify on the charts.

-Soon after, the label would run into more bad luck.
-Papoose, who was signed to a joint-venture with Streetsweepers Entertainment, announced that he was leaving Flipmode just after signing a $1 Million dollar contract with the label.
-Furthermore, longtime Flipmode Entertainment act Rah Digga left the label expressing her full frustration to the fact of her new solo material never being released.
+In March 2007, Rah Digga announced her departure from Flipmode after nearly a decade with the collective and label.
+She explained that, despite years of mixtape appearances, she had been unable to release a follow-up to her 2000 debut album Dirty Harriet and felt it was time to pursue other opportunities.
+Digga stated that Flipmode members had increasingly focused on individual careers rather than functioning as a unified group, while also citing frustrations stemming from delays surrounding her unreleased sophomore album at J Records.
+She emphasized that her departure was not due to personal animosity and continued to pursue both music and acting projects afterward.

 On July 17, 2008, Busta Rhymes got dropped from Interscope/Aftermath, however.
 It was reported that Busta Rhymes was dropped from Interscope due to a heated argument with Jimmy Iovine.
 It was later revealed that following his alleged acrimonious departure from the Interscope/Aftermath label he signed a new deal with Universal Motown, who would be releasing his 8th studio album Back on My B.S. on May 19, 2009.